stepanataccolade/docsv2/sources/ci_configure.md

 matrix:

 build:
+    #commands in this section run on your build machine and not inside your CI container.
     pre_ci:
-    #commands in this section run on your build machine and not inside your CI container.

     pre_ci_boot:
         image_name:
         image_tag:
         pull:
         options:
+    #commands in this section run inside your CI container.
+In addition, any commands such as ls, in this section can be used to skip default processing for CI.
     ci:
-    #commands in this section run inside your CI container.

     post_ci:
     on_success:
     on_failure:
+    cache:
+    #commands in this section run on your build machine and not inside your CI container.
     push:
-    #commands in this section run on your build machine and not inside your CI container.
-    cache:

 integrations:
-#if you are using integrations, you'll need to set it up in three places.
-Account settings, Project settings & here in this section of the yml.
+#if you are using integrations, you'll need to set it up in two places.
+Project settings & here in this section of the yml.
     notifications:
         - integrationName:
           type: